scottaroberts/DBO/README.md

 - When a micro position opens (Long or Short), the bot evaluates a Recoup add in the **opposite direction**.

 ### Entry/TP logic
-- Recoup entry is offset from the stopped side’s stop level by `oppositeReissueEntryOffsetPts`.
+- Recoup entry is offset by `oppositeReissueEntryOffsetPts`.
-  - If this input is **-1**, the bot uses a “legacy match” offset (`entryOff − stopOff`).
+  - If this input is **-1**, the bot uses the legacy match offset (entryOff − stopOff).
 - Recoup TP can be overridden with `oppositeTpOverride` (if set ≥ 0).

 ### Stop distance scaling (Recoup only)
-- `oppAddStopPct` scales the Recoup stop distance vs the original micro bracket distance.
+- `oppAddStopPct` scales the Recoup stop distance vs the original bracket distance (percent).
-  - Example: 80% means the Recoup stop is closer than the original stop distance.

 ### Sizing (risk-delta targeting)
 - The bot targets a Recoup that increases total risk toward: